xiaoseanguo/Instacart/README.md

 - Days between orders
 - Total unique item purchased

 Each graph has a slider filter at the bottom to isolate a specific segment of the users.
 The plots can be further segmented by clicking on one or more bars on each histogram.
-Manipulating either or both filters on any one plot will change all 6 graphs, as well as the summarizing statistics at the top.
+Manipulating either or both filters on any plot will change all 6 graphs, as well as the summarizing statistics at the top.

-The most important filter is the one for the "total units sold" as it segments users by the amount they ordered.
+The most important filter is the one for the "total units sold" metric because it segments users by the amount they ordered.
 Not surprisingly it is negatively correlated with order interval while positively correlated with product variety, reorder ratio, basket size, and trip count.

 Unexpectedly, the segment of the highest purchase volume users still have a large range of values for all the metrics.
 This suggests that the high volume users is not a single homogenous group.